Varisck/GraphCpp/README.md

 ```

 ### Graph Types
-The library provides two predefined graph types: DirectedGraph and UndirectedGraph.
+The library provides two predefined graph types: `DirectedGraph` and `UndirectedGraph`.
 These aliases allow you to create directed and undirected graphs more conveniently.
 For example:

 ```cpp
 DirectedGraph<int, std::string, double> directedGraph;